Zootopia+

-Zootopia+ (marketed as Zootropolis+ in Europe) is an animated spin-off web television series based on Zootopia by Byron Howard, Rich Moore and Jared Bush.
+Zootopia+ (marketed as Zootropolis+ in Europe) is an American animated series of shorts based on the 2016 film Zootopia.
 Produced by Walt Disney Animation Studios, the series was released on Disney+ on November 9, 2022.
+The series made its linear television debut on August 2, 2025 on Disney Channel, with Disney XD shortly following a few weeks later on August 25, 2025.

 Synopsis

 The anthology series features six stories that take place during the events of the original film.